 For any queries that you have on SQL, ask them in Intellipaat’s SQL Community.

 You might think that an Excel sheet can also execute filtering operations on large data sets and fetch results.
-It is, however, not at par with the scale at which SQL can handle data.
+It is, however, not at par with the scale at which SQL for data analytics can handle data.
 There is no definitive answer to how much you can use SQL for data science.
 This section of the blog will attempt to give you a glimpse into it.

 To understand the use of SQL for data science from a business perspective, you will need to be familiar with the schema, relationships, and queries that are used to get accurate results.
 SELECT is one of the most used commands to fetch data from a table.

 During data analysis, data is examined at a more complete and comprehensive level.
-It is then grouped (GROUP BY) at different levels, and once a level is chosen for analysis, the select statement is divided into dimensions and metrics.
+It is then grouped (GROUP BY) at different levels, and once a level is chosen for analysis, the selected statement is divided into dimensions and metrics.

 HAVING is another functionality that can be used after grouping to add another layer of data filter.
 Most times, it is used to clean the output.